 - 1. Apply coupling gel to the scanning surface or fill the water trough with tap water. - 2.
 Position the transducer above the cyst of interest and perpendicular to the wires.
 You should be imaging the circular cross section of the cylinders. - 3.
 Adjust the instrument settings (gain, TGC, output, etc.) as for a "normal" technique.
 Record these settings for use on subsequent testing. - 4.
 Align the probe so that the target is maximized. - 5.
 Freeze the image and obtain a hard copy. - 6.
-Observe the general appearance of the tumor.
-Note if you are able to see the mass - 7.
-A more detailed analysis can be performed by measuring the width and height of each mass. - 8.
-Record your observations.
+Observe the general appearance of each cystic structure.
+Note if there is fill in and if you are able to see each of the masses. - 7.
+A more detailed analysis can be performed by measuring the width and height of the mass. - 8.
+Record your observations and measurements on a data sheet.